aang81a/my-it-support-portfolio/PROJECTS/07-home-lab-documentation/hardware-cases/legacy-storage-troubleshooting-and-backup/02-troubleshooting-steps.md

 ## Step 8 — Test Another Storage Device

-A Western Digital SATA hard drive was tested in another computer.
+A Western Digital SATA hard drive was tested in Computer 2 using a SATA connection.

-The WD drive successfully booted into Windows.

-The system reached the Windows desktop, and existing folders/files were visible.
+The WD SATA HDD did not boot as a standalone Windows system drive.
+However, Windows was accessible through Computer 2, and existing folders/files on the WD SATA HDD were visible.

 This confirmed that:

-* the second test system could boot from a working SATA drive
+* the WD SATA HDD could be detected through the SATA connection
+* the drive contained accessible files
-* the WD drive had a working Windows installation
+* the drive should be treated as a data source before any formatting or repair action
-* the WD drive could be used for backup and data review practice
+* the files could be reviewed and backed up

 ## Step 9 — Start Backup to External Storage

-Because files were visible on the WD drive, backup was started to an external Seagate USB drive.
+Because files were visible on the WD SATA HDD, backup was started to an external Seagate USB drive.

 The backup process was slow, but this was expected because: